-The Counseling, Developmental and Educational Psychology Department aims to equip students with the critical skills and knowledge necessary for continued occupational, educational, and personal advancement in Psychology and related disciplines.
-In addition, the department strives to foster an environment in which students are encouraged to identify their values and vocational aspirations, apply their disciplinary training and knowledge to an increasingly complex world, and recognize their important role in society as members of a vital citizenry.
+The Practicum in Applied Psychology allows students to experience a faculty-supervised professional work setting that equips them with the critical skills and knowledge necessary for continued occupational, educational, and personal advancement in Psychology and related disciplines.
+In addition, the Counseling, Developmental, and Educational Psychology department fosters an environment in which students are encouraged to identify their values and vocational aspirations, apply their disciplinary training and knowledge to an increasingly complex world, and recognize their important role in society as members of a vital citizenry.

-The Practicum in Applied Psychology (APSY2152) is a course-based, credit-bearing experience that allows students to:
+The Practicum in Applied Psychology (APSY2152) is a course-based, credit-bearing experience that allows you to:

-Students will reflect on their internship experience in order to identify and assess their growth in skills and experience, gain a broader appreciation of the discipline and enhance their sense of civic responsibility.
+You and your fellow students will reflect on your internship experience to identify and assess your growth in skills and experience, gain a broader appreciation of the discipline, and enhance your sense of civic responsibility.

-Students should prepare for and expect to participate in professional and direct engagement with the practicum site over the course of a semester.
-Typical practicum experiences require 8-12 hours a week.
-For a regular 15 week semester, a 3 credit practicum course will equate to approximately 225 hours.
+You should prepare for and expect to participate in professional and direct engagement with the practicum site over the course of a semester.
+Typical practicum experiences require 8-12 hours a week for a minimum of 12 weeks.
+You should plan to begin your placement no later than the week following the add/drop deadline, and continue through the end of the semester.
 Be prepared for a large time commitment and schedule your classes accordingly.

-Students will gain real-world learning experiences by working with professionals in an applied setting that is relevant to psychology.
-In general, the practicum experience will provide students the opportunity to apply what they have learned in the major; gain exposure to potential career paths; develop competency working in diverse settings, with diverse populations; build mentor and other network relationships; and develop professional skills.
+You will gain real-world learning experiences by working with professionals in an applied setting that is relevant to psychology.
+In general, the practicum experience will provide you with the opportunity to apply what you have learned in the major, gain exposure to potential career paths, develop competency working in diverse settings and with diverse populations, build mentor and other network relationships, and develop professional skills.

 Much of the learning will occur at the placement site, under the guidance of an on-site supervisor.
-Students, in collaboration with practicum site supervisors and course instructors, , should develop a practicum plan (i.e., individualized learning objectives & assessment plan).
+In collaboration with practicum site supervisors and course instructors, you should develop a practicum plan (i.e., individualized learning objectives & assessment plan).

 More specialized learning objectives can be formulated according to personal goals and the placement setting (e.g., group facilitation, program evaluation, introductory assessment skills).